Optimization Problems for Machine Learning: A Survey: Adversarial Learning

-The condition \eqref{min_dist:valid} ensures that the perturbed example $x+r$ belongs to the set of admissible inputs, in case of normalized images with pixel values ranging from $0$ to $1$.
-The difficulty of solving problem \eqref{min_dist:obj}--\eqref{min_dist:valid} to optimality depends on the complexity of the classifier $f$, \CGrev{and it is in general computationally challenging to find an optimal solution to the problem, especially in the case of neural networks.} \CGrev{Denoting by $\mathcal{L} : \psi \times \Upsilon \rightarrow \mathbb{R}^+$ the loss function for training $f$ (e.g., cross-entropy), \cite{szegedy2013intriguing} approximates the problem with a box-constrained formulation:
+The condition \eqref{min_dist:valid} ensures that the perturbed example $x+r$ belongs to the set of admissible inputs.
+The difficulty of solving problem \eqref{min_dist:obj}--\eqref{min_dist:valid} to optimality depends on the complexity of the classifier $f$\revtwoCG{, and the set $\psi$ of feasible inputs.
+In general, it is computationally challenging to find an optimal solution to the problem, especially in the case of neural networks.}